llogiq/capnproto-rust/_posts/2017-01-04-rpc-futures.md

 a `Box<futures::Future<Item=T,Error=E>>`,
 and the high-level structure of a program usually does not need to change.

-Many nice proporties derive from the fact that `Future` is a *trait*, not a struct, and does not need to be put in a `Box`.
+Many nice properties derive from the fact that `Future` is a *trait*, not a struct, and does not need to be put in a `Box`.
 Concrete types implementing `Future` can be used in generics, making it possible for combinators like `.then()` and `.join()`